Skip to main content

 SSH Authentication Method

-• Key (recommended): Connects with SSH Username and Key File.
+• Key (recommended): Connect with SSH Username and Key File.
 This option requires generated key files.
-For how to generate, see Appendix.
+For instructions, see Appendix.

 SSH UsernameEnter the login username of the server where the target data source is located.

-SSH PasswordOnly displayed when SSH Authentication Method is Password, enter the login password of the server where the target data source is located.
+SSH PasswordDisplayed when SSH Authentication Method is Password.
+Enter the SSH password for the server that hosts the target data source.

-Key FileDisplayed when SSH Authentication Method is Key, click Upload Upload the private key file, that is, the key file without the suffix. please see Appendix, for instruction to generate the key.
+Key FileDisplayed when SSH Authentication Method is Key.
+Click Upload and upload the private key file, which is the generated key file without the .pub suffix.
+For instructions, see Appendix.

 Access RegionSelect the region/location closer to data source for better network performance.